Friedrich von Wieser: Imputation theory

 Given that a factor is used in the production of a range of first-order goods, its value is determined by the good that is worth the least among all the goods in the range.
 This value is determined at the margin, the marginal utility of the last unit of the least valuable good produced by the factor.
 In connection with his opportunity cost, the value so derived represents an opportunity cost across all industries, and the values of the factors of production and goods are determined in the whole system.
 Thus, supply and demand do not develop into the determinants of value; the determinant of value is the marginal utility.

-Practical application

 The following can be considered applications of Wieser's theory of imputation: